kenzanlabs/capstan/gcp/DNSTLSOauth2.md

-# TLS all the things
+# TLS all-the-things

 This describes how to make your spinnaker accessible without and SSH tunnel.
 Luckily, this configuration is an option that you enable with minimal configuration on your part.
 However, this should consider an advanced configuration.

 In this readme you will learn:
 1. How to configure Oauth2
-2. How to configure TLS terminated spinnaker
+2. How to configure TLS terminated at the load balancer forspinnaker
 3. What DNS steps you can have automated or manually configured

-**Why?** Because we are all adults and we know that Token authentication, proper domain names, and TLS endpoints are the right things todo.
+**Why?** Because we are all adults and we know that token authentication, proper domain names, and TLS endpoints are the right things todo.

 In this document:
 - $DOMAIN is used to represent the domainname like `example.com`